stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 	Attribute | Description
 :----- | :-----
 Name | The name used to identify the application within Stormpath.
-This value must be unique. |
+This value must be unique.
-Description | A short description of the application.<br> **Note:** A URL for the application is often helpful.|
+Description | A short description of the application.
 Status | By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent accounts from logging in to the application. |
+Change the value to Disabled if you want to prevent accounts from logging in to the application.

 5. For the associated directory, you can:
 	a.
 Create a new directory, which can be named to match the application or have a distinct name.
 	b.
 Add users from other directories or groups.
 6. After specifying the directory parameters, you can specify the login priority order.
 7. When all information is complete, click **Save**.

+{% docs tip %}
+A URL for the application is often helpful as a description for an application.
+{% enddocs %}

 ###<a id="EditApps"></a>Edit an Application